DublinGreen/credpal_assessment/README.md

 It is important you run on port 9000, the frontend is listening on that port.

 # STEP 3 : BACKEND (test)
-Run full test on the backend with the command but from inside the BACKEND directory
+Run full test on the backend with the command but from inside the BACKEND directory.
+If you don't php7.2-xml.
+You need to install it to turn the php unit tests
 	vendor/bin/phpunit

 # STEP 4 : BACKEND (Swagger API)